digitalrebar/provision/doc/integrations/websocket.rst

 We assume you have the DRP endpoint installed on your localhost in these examples.
-You can adjust the IP address/hostname to point to a remote DRP Endpoint, just insure you have access to Port 8092 (by default, or the API port you specify if you changed the default).
+You can adjust the IP address/hostname to point to a remote DRP Endpoint, just ensure you have access to Port 8092 (by default, or the API port you specify if you changed the default).

   URL:  ``wss://127.0.0.1:8092/api/v3/ws?token=rocketskates:r0cketsk8ts``